PLATO-XL: Exploring the Large-scale Pre-training of Dialogue Generation: Experiments

 \item In DSTC9-Track1, we focus on the evaluation of knowledge grounded response generation.
 In the experiments, we train and test the models with golden retrieved knowledge snippets.
 The winner approach in DSTC9-Track1 -- Knover \citep{he2021learning}, is also developed on pre-trained dialogue models.
 The comparison reveals that PLATO-XL further improves the performance by 1.62 points.

 \item In MultiWOZ 2.2, PLATO-XL learns to generate the dialog state directly given the context.
-The state-of-the-art result on the leaderboard of MultiWOZ 2.2 is produced by DS-DST \citep{zhang2020find}.
-In comparison, PLATO-XL improves the performance a lot by 5.46 points. \end{itemize} The superior performance of PLATO-XL on multiple conversational tasks verifies its potential as a foundation model of conversational AI.
+Compared to the previous SoTA approach -- DSS-DST \citep{guo2021dual}, PLATO-XL further improves the joint goal accuracy to 58.79. \end{itemize} The superior performance of PLATO-XL on multiple conversational tasks verifies its potential as a foundation model of conversational AI.